mintomic/samples/README.md

     $ cd samples
     $ git submodule update --init

-Next, descend into the `projects/arrayofitems/` subdirectory and run CMake as you normally would.
+Next, suppose you want to build the ArrayOfItems sample.
+Descend into the `projects/arrayofitems/` subdirectory and run CMake as you normally would.
 It's customary to run it from a subdirectory named `build/`.

     $ cd projects/arrayofitems
     $ mkdir build